 In the 19th century, Hegel limited art to five domains: architecture, sculpture, painting, music and poetry.
 A century later, the performing arts, cinema and photography were encompassed within this very strict, elitist definition.
 Actors, whether on stage or on set, are artistic vehicles of human emotions.
 To use the title of Balzac's masterpiece, acting is depicting the human comedy.
 Writers and actors have the capacity to make other people identify themselves and understand the emotions of imaginary characters, when often understanding other people's reactions and feelings in real life is an arduous task.
 They do so by giving the spectator an insight into a character's most inner thoughts and share his most private moments.
 To quote Mme.
 Vigée-Lebrun: "if the victims of that period of execrable memory had not had the noble pride of dying with fortitude the Terror would have ceased long before it did."
 Empathy and understanding brings people together, when the fear of the unknown and misunderstandings divide us.

-These figures serve as a basis for finding commonalities between cultures and peoples through the most human art of all, acting, which commonalities can be traced back at least as early as the beginning of the homo sapiens.
+These figures serve as a basis for finding commonalities between cultures and peoples through the most human art of all, acting.